Allion Healthcare

 Among the offerings is the MOMSPak in which the drugs are packed together in dated individual packages to make the multi-drug regimen easier.

-The company reported having 15,610 patients in 2007.

 The company has distribution centers in New York, California, Florida, New Jersey, and Washington.

 History

 The company was founded in 1983 as The Care Group and changed its name to Allion in 1999 after emerging from bankruptcy.

 The company has an agreement with Roche Laboratories for pricing discounts in exchange for providing blind patient data on Fuzeon medication.
-In November 2007 Company signed an exclusive distribution agreement with Galea Life Sciences for Nutraplete, the first therapeutic dietary supplement designed specifically for people living with HIV/AIDS.
+In November 2007, the company signed an exclusive distribution agreement with Galea Life Sciences for Nutraplete, the first therapeutic dietary supplement designed specifically for people living with HIV/AIDS.

 The company was listed on NASDAQ on the ticker symbol ALLI.
-On January 13, 2010, the company closed on being acquired by the private equity firm HIG Capital for $6.60/share in a deal valued at $278 million.
+In October 2009, the company was acquired by the private equity firm HIG Capital for $6.60/share in a deal valued at $278 million.

+The MOMS Pharmacy division of Allion Healthcare was acquired by the AIDS Healthcare Foundation in 2012.

+Acquisitions

+Allion Healthcare completed the acquisition of Priority Pharmacy in January 2006.

+In December 2024, Biomed America was acquired for $171 million.